Coaches Code of Conduct

 - Ask for the time remaining in the half.

-- We agree to not criticize or make any negative comment on or through social media or online regarding an opposing team, coach, player, referee, staff member or soccer community related issue.
+As a coach, you agree to not criticize or make any negative comment on or through social media or online regarding an opposing team, coach, player, referee, staff member or soccer community related issue.
 We understand there are direct methods and channels (phone, email, in-person, website forms) for feedback and communication to HSA and will use these channels to communicate.
+You understand that (upon review) the HSA can, and will if necessary, suspend individual coaches privileges should you behave in a manner that is rude, offensive or in conflict with the Coaches Code of Conduct.